odinb/bash-plexamp-installer/README.md

 The script can be re-run to fix configuration/setup errors, just say no/bypass the sections you do not want to re-run!

+If there is a new version, and script has been updated, you can upgrade by re-running the script also.

 For hostname-change, please make sure to reboot in-between, or you might face issues.